 With the new standards having come into effect on 1st June 2020, they are applicable to any new renters who began occupancy on or after 1st July 2020.
 The standards will also apply to previously existing tenants starting 1st April 2021.
 New tenancies are defined as those having been agreed upon on or after 1st June 2020.

 Regulations apply to all private tenants who pay rent and occupy a property, including shorthold tenancies and licences to occupy.
 Furthermore, houses that are rented out by multiple parties and include shared facilities are also subject to the new rules.
-Click here for more information on specific types of tenants.
+Find out more about the different types of tenants.

 In order to satisfy the electrical safety standards, the inspections and tests arranged by landlords must be conducted by a competent and qualified professional.
 The electrical safety industry has established competent person schemes that can help landlords identify appropriate inspectors and testers.
 However, not all qualified and competent professionals are required to be members of these schemes.
 This means that landlords can also find a non-member and have them sign a checklist verifying their qualifications.

 Standards that must be met during inspections are laid out in the 18th edition of the Institution of Engineering and Technology’s Wiring Regulations.
 Any fixed electrical parts of a property—such as wiring and sockets—must be inspected.
 Equipment that is permanently connected to electricity will also be inspected.

 Specifically, inspectors will be looking for the following potential issues: